BLT Pasta Salad

 If you’re looking for a fun and oh-so-pretty pasta salad for a gathering, you’ve found yourself in a great spot.
 This pasta salad is very versatile — you can use any shape of pasta you like.
 You can add in avocados or grilled corn kernels, or maybe even cubed, cooked chicken for a more robust main course.

-If you’re using it as a side, BLT Pasta Salad goes really well with whatever you’re firing up on the grill, whether that be grilled salmon, BBQ chicken, or even a NY strip steak.
+If you’re using it as a side, BLT Pasta Salad goes really well with whatever you’re firing up on the grill, whether that be grilled salmon, BBQ chicken, or even a New York strip steak.
 It’s the perfect side — providing both starch and veggies, studded with ample amounts of bacon and juicy ripe tomatoes, with just the right amount of acidity, which brightens up everything.

 BLT Pasta Salad: Bacon, lettuce, and tomatoes meet pasta salad in one of the most robust, prettiest, and cheeriest side dishes of the season.